IMUs¶

 These routines facilitate the calculation of 3d movement kinematics for recordings from inertial measurement units (IMUs).

 They are implemented in an object oriented way.
 (Don’t worry if you have not used objects before, it won’t be a problem here!)
 All sensor implementations are based on the abstract base class “IMU_Base”.
 For each sensor, the corresponding method “get_data” has to be implemented, by sub-classing IMU_Base.
-Currently 5 sensor types are supported:
+Currently 5 sensor types are supported

 XSens